For over 50 years, the Park Authority’s Friends Groups have supported,

 enough time for review and modifications.

-5. Any additional thoughts
+additional thoughts or suggestions?

 Some of the suggestions were for Friends Groups to partner